Co-Located Human-Human Interaction Analysis using Nonverbal Cues: A Survey

 The reviewed papers mostly focused on interactions in small groups, in particular the \emph{meetings} including 3-4 participants that sit around a table to perform a predefined task.
 Such a setting was used to infer a large number of social phenomena from nonverbal communication.
 Instead, fewer studies addressed the interactions in \emph{mingling events}~\cite{MatchNMingle} (also referred to as \emph{free-standing conversations}~\cite{AlamedaPineda2015}) involving a larger number of participants that dynamically (and even frequently) form dyads/groups and move from one dyad/group to the other without restrictions.
 People involved in such scenarios interact spontaneously and therefore the social interactions show more articulated and in-the-wild dynamics.
 It is important to notice that free-standing conversations might require the detection of groups before addressing the detection of social and psychological phenomena.
 This is different from the meetings that reviewed papers were set up in the way that dyad/group members are constant and hence performing automated group detection is not needed.
 There has been extensive literature on automatic group detection.
-In most cases, the focus is on analysis of spatial arrangements.
-In such a context, the most important cues are interpersonal distances and relative body orientations~\cite{Groh2010}.
-Furthermore, many works address the detection of \emph{F-formations}~\cite{Cristani2011b,Marquardt2012,Setti2013,Gan2013b,Ricci2015,Yanhao2015,Katevas2016,Kamper2017,Gedik2018,Rosatelli2019}, which are spatial arrangements that people spontaneously form during free-standing social interactions.
-In F-formations context, people communicating with one another tend to maintain a close proximity while having a shared focus of attention.
-Most methodologies detecting F-formations use standard RGB videos captured by distant cameras \cite{Cristani2011b,Setti2013,Ricci2015,Yanhao2015,Inaba2016,Kamper2017,Varadarajan2018}, while \cite{Gan2013b} use Kinect depth sensors as well.
-Alternatively, \cite{Katevas2016,Girolami2020} detected stationary interactions inside the crowds by relying on smartphones' Bluetooth and motion activity sensors.
-In \cite{Gedik2018}, pairwise F-formations using the data collected from a single body worn tri-axial accelerometer were detected.
+In most cases, the focus was given to the detection of spatial arrangements and the most important cues were interpersonal distance and relative body orientation~\cite{Groh2010}.
+Furthermore, many works addressed the detection of \emph{F-formations}~\cite{Cristani2011b,Marquardt2012,Setti2013,Gan2013b,Ricci2015,Yanhao2015,Katevas2016,Kamper2017,Gedik2018,Rosatelli2019}, which are spatial arrangements that people spontaneously form during free-standing conversations.
+In the F-formations context, a person communicating with another tends to maintain close proximity and have a shared focus of attention.
+Most methodologies detecting F-formations used standard RGB videos captured by distant cameras \cite{Cristani2011b,Setti2013,Ricci2015,Yanhao2015,Inaba2016,Kamper2017,Varadarajan2018} while Gan et al. \cite{Gan2013b} utilized Kinect depth sensors as well.
+Alternatively, Katevas et al. \cite{Katevas2016,Girolami2020} detected stationary interactions inside the crowds by relying on smartphones' Bluetooth and motion activity sensors.
+In \cite{Gedik2018}, pairwise F-formations using the data collected from a single body-worn tri-axial accelerometer were detected.
 On the other hand, there exist a few attempts to detect the social and psychological phenomena in crowds \cite{Kjargaard2014,Solera2015,Suzuki2013,Favaretto2019} such as by processing the indoor/outdoor surveillance systems' data.
 Fig.~\ref{datasetFig} presents some scenes taken from publicly available datasets demonstrating different interaction environments.

-\section{Nonverbal Cues}
+\subsection{Nonverbal Cues}